 Businesses Eligible for BSP Expansion and Equipment Funding

-To qualify for the Western Business Scale-up and Productivity program, companies must:
+To qualify for the Western Business Scale-up and Productivity program, companies must meet the following criteria:

 - Maintain fewer than 500 full-time employees; and